revpwn/JobInterviewAlgorithms/README.md

 # JobInterviewAlgorithms
-A library of classic algorithms that you will find when interviewing for software engineering jobs.
+A library of classic algorithms that you will find **very** useful to study when interviewing for your next software engineering job.

-This libary consists of directories that contain classic job interview algorithms.
+It consists of directories that contain classic job interview algorithms from all the top tech companies.
 Inside each folder there will be files that coincide with different programming languages' solutions.
-If you would like to write a new algorithm, or possibly add a new solution for a different language, feel free to submit a [pull request](https://github.com/AustinTice/JobInterviewAlgorithms/pulls).
+If you would like to write a new algorithm, or possibly add a new solution in a different language, feel free to submit a [pull request](https://github.com/AustinTice/JobInterviewAlgorithms/pulls).

 # Algorithms
 * [Anagram Check](https://github.com/AustinTice/JobInterviewAlgorithms/tree/master/AnagramCheck)